 Exception.
-There is an exception to the exclusive use test if you use part of your home for storing inventory.
-You can deduct expenses from using part of your home for storing inventory if you meet all of the following tests.
+There is an exception to the exclusive use test if you use part of your home for storing inventory or product samples (or both).
+You can deduct expenses from using part of your home for storing inventory or product samples or if you meet all the following tests.

-- 1) You keep the inventory for use in your direct-selling business. - Your home is the only fixed location of your business. - 3) You use the storage space on a regular basis. - 4) The space you use is separately identifiable and suitable for storage.
+- You keep the inventory or product samples for use in your direct-selling business. - Your home is the only fixed location of your business. - You use the storage space on a regular basis. - The space you use is separately identifiable and suitable for storage.